redbadger/crux/README.md

 1. In "Build Settings" ...

    1. add a "User-defined setting" called "`build_variant`", with a value of `debug` for Debug and `release` for Release
-   1. search for "bridging header", and add `generated/sharedFFI.h`, for any architecture/SDK, in both Debug and Release
+   1. search for "bridging header", and add `generated/sharedFFI.h`, for any architecture/SDK, in both Debug and Release.
+If there isn't already a setting for "bridging header" you can add one (and then delete it) as per [this StackOverflow question](https://stackoverflow.com/questions/41787935/how-to-use-objective-c-bridging-header-in-a-swift-project/41788055#41788055)
    1. search for "library search paths" and add some dummy values for debug and release.
 This will update the project file so you can search in it for `LIBRARY_SEARCH_PATHS` in the next step.

 1. Open `./iOS/iOs.xcodeproj/project.pbxproj` in a code editor and search for "LIBRARY_SEARCH_PATHS" (you should find 2 occurrences), and add the following ...